happyBluebirds/crate/CONTRIBUTING.rst

 Contributing
 ============

-Thank you for considering to make a contribution.
+Thank you for your interest in contributing.

 This document is a guideline.
 Don't worry too much about getting everything perfect.
 We are more than happy to work with you on your contribution.